cinnData/DataSci/[DS-02] Introduction to Python.md

 Out[10]: float
 ```

-There are subdivisions of these two basic types (such as `int64`), but I skip them in this brief tutorial.
+There are subdivisions of these two basic types (such as `int64`), but we skip them in this brief tutorial.
 Note that, in Python, integers are not, as in the mathematics textbook, a subset of the real numbers, but a different type:

 ```
 In [11]: type(2)